rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 `cargo` does not provide them for regular (untemplated) `CARGO_TARGET_DIR`.
 This is not a limitation when using the environment variable set globally, since all processes can read it, but it is one when this config is only set on specific calls or via `target-dir` in the config, meaning others tools cannot easily pick it up (and most external tools don't use `cargo-metadata`, which makes them all broken by default, but fixing this situation is not this RFC's purpose).

+After this RFC, `cargo` will provide the option of creating forward links regardless of templating when the target directory is not the default one.

-When a templated `CARGO_TARGET_DIR` is used (in any form) (and not overriden, for example a templated env var overriden by a precise `--target-dir` option), it *could* use a forward link by adding a `target` symlink to the real target directory.
-This `target` symlink will be in the exact place the real target directory would have been if the templated `CARGO_TARGET_DIR` wasn't set at all.
+When a `CARGO_TARGET_DIR` is used (in any form), it *could* use a forward link by adding a `target` symlink to the real target directory.
+This `target` symlink will be in the exact place the real target directory would have been if `CARGO_TARGET_DIR` wasn't set at all.

 ### Detailed working of forward links

 When creating a forward link `cargo` will first attempt to create a symbolic link (regardless of the platform).
 If that fails, it will attempt zero or more platform-specific solutions, like junction points on NTFS.
-If that fails too, a warning or note will be emitted but this will not prevent the rest of the action to go on: regular calls like `cargo check/clippy/build/test` likely won't need this forward link and after the user has been warned they could either resolve the problem themselves or ignore it, depending on their own use case and domain-specific knowledge.
+If that fails too, a warning or note will be emitted (or error, see the configuration option below) but this will not prevent the rest of the action to go on: regular calls like `cargo check/clippy/build/test` likely won't need this forward link and after the user has been warned they could either resolve the problem themselves or ignore it, depending on their own use case and domain-specific knowledge.

+A config option (CLI, `config.toml` and env var), `link-target-dir`, should be introduced to control this behaviour, it will `auto` by default.

+Its possible values would be:

+- `true`: create the symlink and produce an error if it fails
+- `"auto"`: create the symlink, produce a warning (or note) but do not fail the command
+- `false`: don't create the symlink at all (don't touch it if it exists already though)

 ### Advantages of forward links

 This has a two big advantages: not breaking external tools and giving easy access to artifacts produced by `cargo build/test/doc` to users (they're in the habit of typing `./target/debug/my-bin`, this would continue working with forward links).

-A config option (CLI, `config.toml` and env var), `link-target-dir`, should be introduced to deactivate this behaviour, but it will `true` by default, for the reasons provided in favor of forward links just above.

 ### Drawbacks of forward links